Levels taught:Beginner, Intermediate, Advanced

 Languages have always fascinated me.
 Traveling a lot as a child, I studied French, German, and then Twi when I had a semester studying dance & music in Ghana.
 The other two constants have been piano and dance.
 Classical Spanish music is what originally hooked me on the piano and later the world of flamenco ensnared me.
-For 18 years, I produced the internationally touring Dance on Camera Festival, the oldest dance film festival in the world produced by the Film Society of Lincoln Center.
-As a writer, I have been published in over 15 publications, now writing for two on-line magazines.
-As a dancer/choreographer, I just participated in Soaking WET 2017 and my installation BELL 8 was just at Waterfront Museum in Red Hook, Brooklyn and is now at the Lilac on Pier 25 July-Sept 3, 2017.+ Read More
+For 18 years, I produced the internationally touring Dance on Camera Festival, co-produced by Film at Lincoln Center.
+I have been published in over 15 publications and also enjoy editing.Show More

 Excellent person and good teacher

 The Dance Enthusiast

 Writer for this web magazine covering dance in NYC.

 Our documentary LA CHANA about a flamenco prodigy has won 15 awards, including The Grand Prix from the International Festival of Films on Art in Montreal, 5 Festival Audience Awards in Hungary, Netherlands, Italy, Croatia, and Spain, the Premio Feroz and Gaudi Awards.
 It was nominated for the 2017 European Film Awards, the Oscars of Europe.

 Choreographing a contemporary meets traditional guajiras for Paloma de Vega Centenera to be performed in NYC winter, 2020, as part of the Yes / No series